BuildForSDG/FASTA/README.md

 4. Schedule your journey at your convenient
 ## CHALLENGES/WEAKNESS
 1. How to get user to trust FASTA and provide accurate informations
+2. Relying on google api and transporter api for reporting
 ## ANALYSIS FOR USERS
 ![image](https://github.com/danieletchie/FASTA/blob/develop/ANALYSIS%20FOR%20FASTA.png)